"Non-Degree Seeking" Students in Letters and Sciences

 1. What is a "Golden ID" student?
 What does this mean?

 The "Golden ID" student program enables Maryland retirees to enroll in courses at the University of Maryland at College Park and receive certain other benefits.
 To be eligible to participate at the College Park Campus, an individual must be (1) 60 years of age or older, (2) a legal resident of Maryland, and (3) not engaged in gainful employment for more than 20 hours per week.
-The Golden ID program is not available for Winter Term.

-Tuition is waived for up to three courses and Golden ID students must pay all mandatory fees during summer term.
+Tuition is waived for up to three courses and Golden ID students must pay all mandatory fees during summer or winter term.
 For a fall or spring semester, they are charged regular fees, less the health center, student activities, and athletic fees.
 Please see the Office of the Bursar for the exact amount.

 2. What is the admission process for "Golden ID" students?